salogranada/Robotics-Test-Integration-Engineer/docs/homework.md

 11. [Docker] If you modify a layer what happens with the previous and the next ones?

+Thanks to Layers Cache, Docker is able to identify which layers it has already built and which ones doesn't.
+Therefore, the layers previous to the changed layer are going to remain the same and are not needed to be built again (speeds up the process).
+The next layers will have to be built again.

+Reference: Curso Docker - Platzi.

 12. [Docker] Can we change the basic image (`FROM ubuntu:20.04`) from the docker file to another?

 We could but, we would have to build again the docker image, and will result in creating a new container from that new image.
 Also, depending on the layers that follow, we will have to check if every instruction is still persistent with that change.